dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-7/5-preparing-for-a-successful-run.md

 # Preparing for a successful run

 {% callout %}
 >💡 **Heads up!
 This section is optional.** The goal of this lesson was to teach you how to successfully **deploy** to Dagster Cloud, which you completed in the last section.
-Preparing for a successful run in Dagster Cloud requires using some external services, which may not translate to the external services so we’ve opted to make this section optional.
+Preparing for a successful run in Dagster Cloud requires using some external services, which may not translate to the external services you prefer to use.
+As such, we’ve opted to make this section optional.
 {% /callout %}

 In previous lessons, you followed along by adding our example code to your local project.
 You successfully materialized the assets in the project and stored the resulting data in a local DuckDB database.